Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Results

 \subsection{Modelling NPQ response of \Nanno\ to light exposure}

-Time correlated single photon counting (TCSPC) experiments were also performed on \Nanno\ to measure \NPQtau\ in response to sequences of high-light/dark exposure.
-In addition to 20 minute regular and irregular light sequences that were utilized in previous papers, seven new HL/dark cycles were utilized to ascertain how long algae retain their ``photoprotective memory'' of previous high-light exposure.
+Time correlated single photon counting (TCSPC) experiments were also performed on \Nanno\ to measure \NPQtau\ in response to sequences of HL/dark exposure.
+In addition to 20 minute regular and irregular light sequences that were utilized in previous work,\cite{Short2022} seven new HL/dark cycles were utilized to ascertain how long algae retain their ``photoprotective memory'' of previous HL exposure.
 The sequences had increasing dark durations ($T$ = 1, 5, 9, 10, 12, 15, 20 min) between two five-minute HL periods.
-The model was employed to describe \NPQtau\ dynamics of \Nanno\ in response to various high-light/dark exposure sequences, with parameters determined by fitting a subset of the the \NPQtau\ sequences, namely the 5 HL-9 D-5 HL, 5 HL-15 D-5 HL, 3 HL-1 D-1 HL-3 D-9 HL-3 D, 1 HL-2 D-7 HL-5 D-1 HL-2 D, 2 HL-2 D sequences [Fig.~\ref{fig-npq-seqs} C,F,H,J].
+The model was employed to describe \NPQtau\ dynamics of \Nanno\ in response to various HL/dark exposure sequences, with parameters determined by fitting a subset of the the \NPQtau\ sequences, namely the 5 HL-9 D-5 HL, 5 HL-15 D-5 HL, 3 HL-1 D-1 HL-3 D-9 HL-3 D, 1 HL-2 D-7 HL-5 D-1 HL-2 D, 2 HL-2 D sequences [Fig.~\ref{fig-npq-seqs} C,F,H,J].
 Further details of this fitting procedure are given in the Methods section and supporting information.

 The experimental \NPQtau\ data are shown in Fig.~\ref{fig-npq-seqs}.
-We see rapid NPQ activation and deactivation in response to changes in light levels, occuring on a time-scale of less than 1 min, together with a slower increase in \NPQtau\ during light exposure.
+We see rapid NPQ activation and deactivation in response to changes in light levels, occurring on a timescale of less than 1 min, together with a slower increase in \NPQtau\ during light exposure.
+The rapid component of \NPQtau\ activation and deactivation arising from the pH-sensing protein corresponds to the equilibration rate for the \ce{PX <=> QX} equilibrium in the model, given by $k_{\ce{QX}}^\mathrm{light/dark} = k_{\ce{QX},\mathrm{f}}^\mathrm{light/dark}+k_{\ce{QX},\mathrm{b}}^\mathrm{light/dark}$.
+This equilibration rate is 2.1 min${}^{-1}$ under light conditions and 4.7 min${}^{-1}$ in the dark which gives an activation time of $29$ s and a deactivation time of $13$ s.
 Experimental data for the 5 HL-$T$ D-5 HL sequences, Fig.~\ref{fig-npq-seqs}A--G, show how \NPQtau\ recovers after various dark durations, directly probing the photoprotective memory of \Nanno.
-We see the \NPQtau\ recovers to its value at the end of the initial light period ($t= 5$ min) within 1 min in the second light period for dark durations up to $T = 5$ min, and even with a 20 min dark duration the \NPQtau\ recovers within 3 min.
+The \NPQtau\ component recovered to its value at the end of the initial light period ($t= 5$ min) within 1 min upon secondary light exposure when dark durations were up to $T = 5$ min, and even with a 20 min dark duration the \NPQtau\ recovered within 3 min.